Last updated: January 31, 2022

 EXCEPT FOR A PARTY’S BREACH OF ITS CONFIDENTIALITY OBLIGATIONS IN SECTION 2 HEREOF, VENDOR’S BREACH OF SECTIONS 3, 4, OR 5 HEREOF, AND VENDOR’S INDEMNIFICATION OBLIGATIONS IN SECTION 7 AND 1.3 HEREOF, IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY (AND ITS DIRECTORS, EMPLOYEES, AGENTS, PARTNERS, SUPPLIERS, OR CONTENT PROVIDERS) IN AN AMOUNT THAT EXCEEDS THE TOTAL FEES RECEIVED BY VENDOR FROM FAST UNDER THE AGREEMENT DURING THE TWELVE (12) MONTHS IMMEDIATELY PRECEDING THE EVENT THAT GAVE RISE TO SUCH CLAIM, PROVIDED THAT, IF NO FEES ARE PAID OR PAYABLE, SUCH AMOUNTS WILL BE LIMITED TO ONE HUNDRED DOLLARS (US$100.00).
 IN NO EVENT SHALL EITHER PARTY BE LIABLE OR OBLIGATED WITH RESPECT TO THE SUBJECT MATTER OF THIS AGREEMENT FOR ANY LOST PROFITS, DATA LOSS, COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, LOSS OF GOODWILL, OR SPECIAL, INDIRECT, INCIDENTAL, EXEMPLARY, PUNITIVE, RELIANCE, OR CONSEQUENTIAL DAMAGES OF ANY KIND WHATSOEVER, REGARDLESS OF WHETHER THE OTHER PARTY KNEW OR SHOULD HAVE KNOWN THAT SUCH DAMAGES WERE POSSIBLE.
 THE PARTIES AGREE THAT THE WAIVERS AND LIMITATIONS SPECIFIED IN THIS SECTION 8 WILL SURVIVE AND APPLY EVEN IF ANY LIMITED REMEDY SPECIFIED IN THIS AGREEMENT IS FOUND TO HAVE FAILED OF ITS ESSENTIAL PURPOSE.

 This Agreement represents the complete agreement concerning the subject matter hereof between the parties and supersedes all prior agreements and representations between them with respect thereto.
 This Agreement may be amended or waived only by the written and signed agreement of both parties.
 Any breach of Sections 2, 3, 4, or 5 hereof will cause irreparable harm to Fast for which damages would not be an adequate remedy, and therefore, Fast will be entitled to injunctive relief with respect thereto in addition to any other remedies.
 In any action or proceeding to enforce rights under this Agreement, the prevailing party shall be entitled to recover costs and attorneys’ fees.
 Vendor is an independent contractor and not an employee, agent, partner, or joint venturer of Fast, and as such Vendor shall not be entitled to any benefits, coverages, or privileges, including without limitation social security, unemployment, vacation pay or sick pay, or medical or pension payments, that may be made available to employees of Fast.
 This Agreement shall be governed by the internal laws of the State of California, without regard to conflicts of laws provisions thereof.
 Exclusive jurisdiction and venue for any action arising under the Agreement shall be in the federal and state courts located in San Francisco, California, and both parties hereby consent to such jurisdiction and venue for this purpose.
-If any provision of this Agreement is held to be unenforceable for any reason, such provision shall be reformed only to the extent necessary to make it enforceable.
+In the event that any provision of this Agreement shall be determined to be illegal or unenforceable, that provision will be limited or eliminated to the minimum extent necessary so that the Agreement shall otherwise remain in full force and effect and enforceable.
 The failure of either party to act with respect to a breach of this Agreement by the other party shall not constitute a waiver and shall not limit such party’s rights with respect to such breach or any subsequent breaches.
-This Agreement may be executed by written signature or electronically and delivered in multiple counterparts, including facsimile, PDF, or other electronic counterparts, all of which will constitute one and the same instrument and agreement; each person executing this Agreement on behalf of a party hereto represents and warrants that such person is duly and validly authorized to do so on behalf of such party, with full right and authority to execute this Agreement and to bind such party with respect to all of its obligations hereunder.
-Any notices sent pursuant to the Agreement shall be in writing and shall be deemed to have been duly given on the day of service if served personally or upon receipt if mailed by certified mail, return receipt requested, or a nationally recognized overnight courier, and addressed to the parties at the addresses set forth in the applicable SOW (or at such other addresses as may be specified by either party in accordance with this Agreement), provided that any and all notices to Fast must also include a copy sent by email to [email protected]
+This Agreement may be executed by written signature or electronically and delivered in multiple counterparts, including facsimile, PDF, or other electronic counterparts, all of which will constitute one and the same instrument and agreement.
+Each person executing this Agreement on behalf of a party hereto represents and warrants that such person is duly and validly authorized to do so on behalf of such party, with full right and authority to execute this Agreement and to bind such party with respect to all of its obligations hereunder.
+Any notices sent pursuant to the Agreement shall be in writing and shall be deemed to have been duly given on the day of service if served personally or upon receipt if mailed by certified mail, return receipt requested, or a nationally recognized overnight courier, and addressed to the parties at the addresses set forth in the applicable SOW (or at such other addresses as may be specified by either party in accordance with this Agreement), provided that any and all notices to Fast must also include a copy sent by email to [email protected].

 Any terms not defined in this Data Protection Schedule (this “Schedule”) shall have the meaning set forth in the Agreement.